 - Industry Promotion: The government actively promotes the Indian shipbuilding industry through participation in trade fairs, international collaborations, and industry events.
 It also facilitates technology transfer and knowledge exchange to enhance the capabilities of Indian shipyards.

-- Future Outlook
+Future Outlook

 The future outlook for shipyards and the shipbuilding industry in India is promising, with several key trends and opportunities shaping the sector’s growth.
-Here are some aspects of the future outlook for Indian shipyards:
+Here are some aspects of this future outlook for Indian shipyards:

 - Expansion of Naval Fleet: With the Indian government’s focus on strengthening the country’s naval capabilities, Indian shipyards are expected to see an increase in orders for the construction of naval vessels, including frigates, submarines, and patrol boats.
-This will provide significant opportunities for domestic shipbuilders to showcase their expertise and capabilities.
+This will provide significant opportunities for domestic shipbuilders to showcase their expertise and skills.s.

 - Focus on Export Market: Indian shipyards are increasingly looking to tap into the global market for shipbuilding.
 By leveraging cost competitiveness, skilled workforce, and technological advancements, Indian shipyards have the potential to compete internationally and secure orders from foreign buyers.